autopkg/MLBZ521-recipes/Shared Processors/ReadMe.md

 This processor finds the download URL for the latest Driver package based on the override-able parameters.

 Notables:
+  * This Processor inherits from the SeleniumWebScrapper Processor
   * The processor has only been tested against a few different printer models so far.
 Additional adjustments may be needed for other models
   * This processor could be tweaked to support Linux, macOS, _and_ Windows (didn't spend the time on this yet)
-  * Requires the [Selenium Library](https://www.selenium.dev/documentation/) and a browser driver to be supplied along with the browser application itself
-    * Only support for the ChromeDriver has been added at this time, but support for others can be added with minimal effort
-      * Available browser drivers can be found [here](https://www.selenium.dev/downloads/#:~:text=Browsers)
-    * To install Selenium in the expected location for this processor, run:
+  * See the requirements for the SeleniumWebScrapper Processor
-      * `sudo pip3 install --target=/Library/AutoPkg/Selenium selenium`

 Input Variables:
   * model:
     * description:  The official model name of the Ricoh Printer to search for
     * required:  True
-    * example:  'Aficio SP C830DN'
+    * example:  'SP C830DN'
   * os_version
     * description:  The OS version to search against
     * required:  False
-    * default:  'MACOS_11_0' (i.e. Big Sur)
+    * default:  'latest'
     * options:
+      * latest
+        * Setting the OS_VERSION key to latest will default to the latest version of macOS **supported by the Processor**
+      * Monterey
       * Big Sur
       * Catalina
       * Mojave